Lower Facelift or Jowl Lift

 • Removal of Jowls

-• lift the mouth to remove the sad mouth look
+• Lift the sides of mouth to remove the sad mouth look

 • Improve on Nasolabial folds or nose to mouth lines